rust-lang-ua/rustcamp/1_concepts/1_6_dispatch/README.md

 let greetings: Vec<Language> = vec![English, Spanish];
 ```

-There is also a handy 📚 [enum_dispatch]⏱0.25h crate, which generates this boilerplate automatically in some cases.
-It has 📚 [illustrative benchmarks][15]⏱0.25h about performance gains of using `enum` for dispatching.
+There is also a handy 📚 [enum_dispatch] crate, which generates this boilerplate automatically in some cases.
+It has 📚 [illustrative benchmarks][15] about performance gains of using `enum` for dispatching.